-Grade Placement: 9-12 SPAN 2 GPA Level: 2.
-Credit: 1 TEA code: 03440200
+Grade Placement: 9-12 SPAN 2

 Prerequisite: Spanish I

 Spanish II improves the listening, speaking, and writing skills begun in Spanish I. It provides a closer look at the culture and customs of Spanish-speaking countries, while continuing to study grammar.
 Students also study some of the most popular Spanish artists.